hermangroup/docs/introduction/how-to-buy.rst

   Headquartered in Ireland, with offices around the world and boasting over 200,000 registered customers globally, AvaTrade is committed to empowering people to invest and trade, with confidence, in an innovative and reliable environment.
-AvaTrade offers Dash trading as well as traditional Forex, CFD and options trading.
+AvaTrade offers Historia trading as well as traditional Forex, CFD and options trading.

 SouthXchange